 Paris is one of the most visited cities in the World.
 The French capital has an old history, beautiful architecture, great food and it has always been the source of inspiration for painters, writers, and other artists.
 But to really enjoy this stunning city you need to go beyond its tourist attractions and discover Paris like a local.

-There is no best time to visit Paris, every season in the City of Light has its own charm.
-And if the weather is not that nice, there are a lot of interesting museums or indoor things to do in Paris, so you will never be bored there.
+There is no best time to visit Paris; every season in the City of Light has its own charm.
+And if the weather is not that nice, there are a lot of exciting museums or indoor things to do in Paris, so you will never be bored there.
+Also, Paris is a fantastic city for a European weekend getaway, which you can do in different seasons.

 Tips for visiting Paris for the first time